Frequently asked questions

 Do I have to wear the volunteer outfit?

-All volunteers are requested to wear the official World Cup attire.
-The outfit from Twentyfour can be purchased at a heavily discounted price.
+All volunteers are requested to wear the official World Cup outfit.
+New volunteers who work at least 2 days get the outfit for free if they have not already picked it up.
 More information can be found in Rubic, where all volunteers must be registered.